pages-themes/minimal/pages/about2.md

 The Rheumatoid Arthritis Map is developed within PhD project "Integrative Modelling and Analysis of Molecular Pathways dysregulated in Rheumatoid Arthritis" is funded by the <a href="https://www.universite-paris-saclay.fr/en/node/7231#l-ecole-doctorale" target="_blank">Doctoral School "Structure and Dynamics of Living Systems"</a>, the <a href="https://www.universite-paris-saclay.fr/en" target="_blank">University of Paris-Saclay</a>.
 It was supported by the <a href="https://www.casym.eu/blog/category/casym-research-exchange-grants/" target="_blank">CASyM research exchange grant</a>, 2015.
 Awarded project: “Building a unified pathway theory of inflammation across asthma, rheumatoid arthritis and atherosclerosis”.

-The AsthmaMap project is funded in part by the Innovative Medicines Initiative (IMI) funded by the European Union and the European Federation of Pharmaceutical Industry Associations through U-BIOPRED (Unbiased Biomarkers for the Prediction of Respiratory Disease Outcomes, n°115010) and eTRIKS (European Translational Information and Knowledge Management Services, IMI n°115446), the French National Center for Scientific Research (CNRS), the European Institute for Systems Biology and Medicine and the Luxembourg Center for Systems Biomedicine.
+The AsthmaMap project is funded in part by the Innovative Medicines Initiative (IMI) funded by the European Union and the European Federation of Pharmaceutical Industry Associations through [U-BIOPRED](https://www.europeanlung.org/en/projects-and-research/projects/u-biopred/home) (Unbiased Biomarkers for the Prediction of Respiratory Disease Outcomes, n°115010) and [eTRIKS](https://www.etriks.org/) (European Translational Information and Knowledge Management Services, IMI n°115446), the French National Center for Scientific Research (CNRS), the European Institute for Systems Biology and Medicine and the Luxembourg Center for Systems Biomedicine.

 The Cystic Fibrosis Map is supported by the [Fundação para a Ciência e a Tecnologia](https://www.fct.pt/) through the PhD Grant ref.
 PD/BD/131405/2017.

 The Atherosclerosis Map was supported by European Union Regional Development Fund (ERDF) EU Sustainable Competitiveness Programme for N. Ire- land; the Northern Ireland Public Health Agency (Health and Social Care R&D); Ulster University [all to Professor Tony Bjourson]; and Microsoft Azure Research [CRM:0740357 to SW].

 The Multiple Sclerosis Map is being built on the network developed by Marti Bernardo in the context of the 7FP EU CombiMS project, with an input from 7FP EU <a href="http://www.combims.eu/" target="_blank">CombiMS</a> consortium members (Saez-Rodriguez et al., PLoS Comput Biol, 2007, PMID <a href="https://www.ncbi.nlm.nih.gov/pubmed/17722974" target="_blank">17722974</a>).
 The network is currently being further refined and extended by Melanie Rinas at the Saez-Rodriguez group in the context of the EraSysMed Sys4MS project.

+The Cognitive Resilience Map (adult neurogenesis) start-up phase is funded by the Helmholtz Network of Excellence.

+The Anathylaxis Map development is supported by [MESR](http://www.mesr.public.lu) and [FNR](http://www.fnr.lu).